outer-web/image-library/README.md

 This package adds ways to store and link images to your models.

+It provides:

+- A way to store images on different disks
+- An Image and ImageConversion model to interact with the images and image_conversions table
+- A way to map cropper.js data to the image_conversions table which than automatically generates and stores the conversion image on disk
+- A way to define conversions for images (e.g. thumbnail, 16:9, ...).
+Using spatie/image you can crop and add effects to the images.
+- Support for webp images (automatically generated and stored on disk and rendered using the picture HTML element)
+- Support for responsive images (automatically generated and stored on disk and rendered using the srcset attribute)
+- A way to render images using the picture HTML element
+- A way to render images using the image HTML element

 ## Installation

 You can install the package via composer: